Emmanuel Ullmo

 Emmanuel Ullmo (born 25 June 1965) is a French mathematician, specialised in arithmetic geometry.
 Since 2013 he has served as director of the Institut des Hautes Études scientifiques.

-Biography
+Education

-He wrote his thesis under Lucien Szpiro at the University of Paris-Sud in 1993, where he was appointed professor in 2001.
+Ullmo wrote his thesis under Lucien Szpiro at the University of Paris-Sud in 1993.

+Career

+Ullmo was appointed a professor at University of Paris-Sud in 2001.
 He also held temporary positions at IMPA for 18 months, then two years at Princeton University, and six months at Tsinghua University.
+In 2013, following the retirement of Jean-Pierre Bourguignon, he became the 5th director of the IHÉS.

 He was an editor of the journal Inventiones mathematicae between 2007 and 2014.

-In 2013, following the retirement of Jean-Pierre Bourguignon, he became the 5th director of the IHÉS.
+Research

+The Bogomolov conjecture was proved by Ullmo and Shou-Wu Zhang using Arakelov theory in 1998.

-Awards
+Awards and honors

 He was an invited speaker at the International Congress of Mathematicians at Beijing in 2002.
 Between 2003 and 2008 he was a junior fellow at the Institut de France.
-He received the Elie Cartan Prize of the French Academy of Sciences in 2006 for his work on the proof of the Bogomolov conjecture with Shou-Wu Zhang.
+He received the Élie Cartan Prize of the French Academy of Sciences in 2006 for his work on the proof of the Bogomolov conjecture with Shou-Wu Zhang.

+In 2022, he became a chevalier (knight) of the Legion of Honour, an award that was bestowed upon him in September 2023 by Sylvie Retailleau.